leafok88/lbbs/INSTALL.md

 Installation of LBBS on MSYS2 is similar to the above steps for Linux, except that:

 1) Use additional config switches to keep compatible with the MSYS2 environment.
-   ./configure --prefix=$LBBS_HOME_DIR --with-mariadb --with-iconv --without-epoll --without-sysv
+   ./configure --prefix=$LBBS_HOME_DIR --with-mariadb --with-iconv --without-epoll --without-sysv --disable-shared

 2) Skip those steps not supported (e.g. systemd and logrotate).